Charitable Donations: The Basics of Giving

 While gifts of cash or appreciated investments can be given directly to a charity, it often makes sense to consider specialized charitable vehicles to make giving easier and to manage the tax benefits.
-If you give regularly, endowed giving vehicles like donor-advised funds or private foundations can make sense.
+If you give regularly, certain giving vehicles such as donor-advised funds or private foundations can make sense.

 If you prefer to leave assets to charity but also earn income for a period of time, a charitable remainder trust (CRT) or pooled income fund is worth exploring.

-Another donation option to consider, if you’ve turned 70.5 years old, is a qualified charitable distribution (QCD) from your tax-deferred retirement account, such as a traditional IRA.
-A QCD is a tax-free distribution from a retirement account that can be donated directly to a qualified charity and be used to meet up to $100,000 of the required minimum distribution on your retirement account.1 There is no tax deduction for a QCD; however, you also don’t have to include that distribution into your taxable income.
+Another donation option to consider if your over age 70 1/2 years is a qualified charitable distribution (QCD) from your tax-deferred retirement account, such as a traditional IRA.
+A QCD is a tax-free distribution from a retirement account that can be donated directly to a qualified charity and does not have to be taken into your income for tax purposes.
+In addition, a QCD can also be used to meet up to $100,000 of the required minimum distribution for your IRA.
+It should be noted that there is no tax deduction for a QCD; however, you don’t have to include that distribution into your taxable income.